pachyderm/pachyderm/examples/kubeflow/mnist/README.md

 input-repo    About a minute ago 10.96MiB
 ```

-At the lowest level, the the `s3` and `s3_out` fields of our pipeline specs support this integration.
-If a kubeflow job can read and write data to/from an S3 bucket, then its data lineage can be tracked with Pachyderm.
+At the lowest level, the `s3` and `s3_out` fields of Pachyderm's pipeline specs support this integration.
+If a Kubeflow job can read and write data to and from an S3 bucket, then its data lineage can be tracked with Pachyderm.

-To see the kubeflow pipelines UI, including the new `mnist_pipeline` created for this codelab, run
+To access the Kubeflow UI, including the new `mnist_pipeline` created for this codelab, run:
 ```
 kubectl -n kubeflow port-forward svc/ml-pipeline-ui 41880:80
 ```
-and then navigate to `localhost:41880`.
+Then, navigate to `localhost:41880`.